prophetfromai/gpt_experiment/README.md

     - The devcontainer exposes port `8080` to your local machine, so you can access the running app by navigating to `http://localhost:8080` on your browser.

+    - OR just find the start.py file and run it in VSCode.
+This will start the app as above from the correct folder so relative imports work.

 2. **Testing and Debugging in the Devcontainer**:
     - You can run tests and use debugging tools directly in your devcontainer.
 Ensure your testing framework (e.g., `pytest`) is installed:
       ```bash